Pandemic puppy boom brings surge in calls about aggressive dogs | CBC News

 Training backlog

 "I was probably booking out about five, six weeks before the pandemic hit, for people to come and see me.
-After we got going again, I was booking out like 12 weeks," said Nancy-Lynn Stoller, owner of Awesome K9 dog training, who has been working with dogs for more than 20 years.
+After we got going again, I was booking out like 12 weeks," said Nancy-Lynn Stoller, who has been working with dogs for more than 20 years and owns Awesome K9 dog training in Ottawa.

 Not only is Stoller seeing an increase in the number of dogs, but also the number exhibiting aggressive behaviour.
 She attributes the behaviour to a variety of factors, from people not having enough time to train their dogs to not spending enough time with their dogs, often relying on dog walkers and daycares.